jonasgwt/ChargeEV/README.md

 ## Testing

 * We have carried out unit tests.
 All documention can be found on the google sheets.
+1. To conduct unit tests, we have identified our key features.
+We then broke down it into specific steps and tested them
 * We tested core features internally and after that we requested the help of peers to do testing and provide feedback to us of the product so far.
 The results are shown in the following sheet
 * We have also collected textual feedback via Google Forms and a visualisation of the positive and negative feedback can be seen on our poster.
+1. The feedback was collected during the acceptance testing stage of our app
 * We have documented bugs that we have resolved.
 This helps us to understand if previously solved bugs were not squashed successfully
+1. Should similar bugs keep happening, there could be underlying problems that require more than a simple fix

 Sheet: [Sheet](https://docs.google.com/spreadsheets/d/1lI6qObjsvcQ8hcxTFgI2hN9g1sCO6TRdgVF5pagoI_w/edit?usp=sharing)